 - Paper Structure

 This paper consists of problem based learning cases and practical consults in the Human Nutrition clinic.

 Two 2-hour classes per week plus placements in the Human Nutition clinic.

 Please note that a University branded polo shirt is a required course related cost for this paper.

 - Lifelong learning, Scholarship, Communication, Critical thinking, Cultural understanding,

 - Learning Outcomes

-- Discuss approaches to nutrition promotion across the spectrum from individual behaviour change to specific population group and policy levels
+- Discuss approaches to nutrition and disease management across the lifecycle spectrum including individual behaviour change approaches

-- Demonstrate an ability to effectively communicate scientific concepts to an audience
+- Demonstrate an ability to effectively communicate scientific concepts to a variety of audiences